Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 />
 ```

 4. Find a service that connects these Webmentions.
-[Bridgy](https://brid.gy/) is an amazing service that turns your social mentions in Webmentions!
+[Bridgy](https://brid.gy/) is a fantastic service that turns your social mentions into Webmentions!

-5. Bridgy will now analyze tweets and, if it finds any tweet that includes our URL, it will send a notification to our Webmentions endpoint.
+5. Bridgy will now analyze tweets, and if it finds any tweet that includes our URL, it will send a notification to our Webmentions endpoint.

 The notification data will look like this: